 Remember, patients are not actors.
 When filming and interviewing patients please limit how much you direct them.
 Feeding lines to them can result in a forced, awkward delivery.
 If you want a patient to read a script or deliver an intended message you should consider hiring an actor.
 See Interviewing Patient Families.

-9. Before filming make sure that everyone who will be filmed has signed the appropriate consent forms.
+Before filming, make sure everyone who will be filmed has signed the appropriate consent forms.
 HIPAA regulations require that the parent or legal guardian of any patient under 18 years old being filmed provides written authorization to do so.

 In addition, Children’s requires that anyone filmed for a Children’s video provides written image/voice authorization.
 This includes parents and siblings of patients and any Children’s staff members.